 I love adding potted flowers as they really make the porch not only beautiful but also very inviting.
 I used a big planter and put three chrysanthemums in pastel colors in it.
 Right by the front door, we have a wicker table with an antique copper vessel.
 In it, I place a pot with colorful bulbs.

 You might have some other decorative items that you would like to place on your porch.
 Again, this is the moment to make it personal and pretty.

 The most important organization tip ever

 I know you have been waiting for it!
 And while it’s the advice that really makes a difference, it’s not record-breaking.
 So what is it, you ask?
-Maintain your organization!
+Maintain your front porch organization!

 If you feel let down a bit, stay with me!
 I know it’s fun (well … sometimes) to get a certain space all organized and pretty.
 But that is the first step.
 The second and most important part is maintaining your organization.
 Ideally on a daily basis.
 Keeping only things there that belong there.
 If something else creeps up on your front porch, decide what to do with it but don’t leave it there.
 Often that means, donating it or throwing it out.
 And sometimes it means finding another home for it (in your own home).

-Again, this may not be the biggest organization revelation but I assure you, it is the one tip that will KEEP your space looking beautiful and organized.
+Again, this may not be the biggest organizational revelation but I assure you, it is the one tip that will KEEP your space looking beautiful and organized.
 Your best organization isn’t worth anything if you don’t maintain it.
 Whether on a daily, weekly, or monthly basis.
-And that, my friend is exactly how our front porch became so unorganized in first place.
+And that, my friend, is exactly how our front porch became so unorganized in the first place.

 Check out these room-by-room organization tips: